-This application is being presented to the Planning Committee as the applicant is Newark and Sherwood District Council.
+This application is before the Planning Committee for determination, in accordance with the Council's scheme of delegation as the applicant is Newark and Sherwood District Council.

 1.0 The Site

 The application site comprises the building known as the 'Buttermarket'.
 This building fronts Middle Gate, with a side access to Chain Lane.
 It is connected to Newark Town Hall.